Are you looking for a quick way to update something in your house for about $6? A can of spray paint is the answer.

 - Fuse box cover

-Spray Paint Technique’s to guaranty success
+Spray Paint Technique’s to Guarantee Great Results

 Preparation is KEY

 Spray painting is all about preparation.
 The actual painting takes hardly any time.
 Preparation is where you put most of your effort.
-Preparation includes three things: sanding, cleaning and covering.
+Preparation includes three things: sanding, cleaning, and covering.

 - Sanding – Most spray paint jobs require only light sanding, this doesn’t take too long since you are usually spray painting pretty small things.
-Sanding isn’t always required, for example you don’t need to sand a basket.
+Sanding isn’t always required, for example, you don’t need to sand a basket.

 - Covering – You need to make sure to securely cover everything that is near what you are painting.
 If at all possible I prefer to spray paint outside.
 You might think you’re only getting paint on the item you are working on, but you probably won’t.
 Also, be sure you are wearing clothes that you don’t mind getting paint on.
 A gust of wind can mean the paint blows back on you.